DWSR/PowerKube/README.md

 ## Installation

+### General Install Instructions

 `PowerKube` is available from [PowerShell Gallery](https://www.powershellgallery.com) which means you can install it via `Install-Module` or by manually downloading it.

+### Note for Case Sensitive OSes (Linux, Unix, etc.)

+PowerShellHumanizer has [a bug](https://github.com/dfinke/PowerShellHumanizer/pull/15) when used on case sensitive OSes.
+In order to work around it, simply rename `Humanizer.dll` to `humanizer.dll` in PowerShellHumanizer's install folder.

 ## Getting Started with Development